s0medude/lumu-devops-test/README.md

     - **-type f**: The *-type f* flag specifies and tell the command that search for files, not directories, binaries, etc, just files.
     - **-atime +20**: The *-atime +20* flag tells the command to search for files which are accesed more than 20 days (*+20*).
     - **-atime -30**: The *-atime -30* flag tells the command to search for files which are accesed less than 30 days (*-30*).

+3. Write a simple Python script that lists the 5 biggest files in a givendirectory (sorted by size), as well as the total size, number of filesand average size of files in the directory.

+    #### Answer

+    Go to [script.py](./script.py) file for the answer to this question... or try it yourself by running: `python script.py`